amita-roy/Calculator/README.md

 > testing branch is for test Math-Magicians website.

-> I haven't added active status of tab in the navigation bar for time constraints.

 ## App is deployed with buildpack (mars/create-react-app) on heroku

 ### Live link